BranhamMouata/bmy_adxl375/README.md

 More information on the ADXL375 can be found in the datasheet: http://www.analog.com/static/imported-files/data_sheets/ADXL375.pdf
 ## Driver operation
-Because the ADXL375 with I2C mode is limited to 800 Hz, the BMY ADXL375 driver uses 4 wires SPI mode (mode 3) to anable higher data rates (up to 3200 Hz).
-When instantiated, SPI, wire, timer and interrupt handlers must be provided in the constructor.
+Because the ADXL375 with I2C mode is limited to 800 Hz, the BMY ADXL375 driver uses 4 iohandlers SPI mode (mode 3) to anable higher data rates (up to 3200 Hz).
+When instantiated, SPI, iohandler, timer and interrupt handlers must be provided in the constructor.
 Then to initialize measurements, chip select pin, interrupt pin, data rate, and SPI clock rate must be provided in init function.

 ### SPI implementation
 The user must provide a SPI implementation to handle SPI communication.